 Diving Yap, Micronesia

-Yap is best-known for it's resident manta ray presence, clear blue water diving and a strong reef shark population.
+Yap is best-known for it’s cultural beauty, picturesque village scenes, resident manta ray presence, clear blue water scuba diving and a host of eco-tours and experiences.

 With almost 100 miles of barrier reef, several big channels and lagoon sites, there is one of everything here to explore – miles of outer reef wall diving, deep and shallow channels to drift as well as inner lagoon macro and night diving.

-Highlights of Yap Diving are the mantas, daily year-round reef shark diving with three kinds of interactions, nightly mating manderinfish as well as rich coral walls and caverns.
+Highlights of Yap Diving are the mantas, daily year-round reef shark diving with three kinds of interactions, nightly mating mandarinfish as well as rich coral walls and caverns.

 Check it out, daily Yap diving media